Saudi Arabia to end ban on women drivers

 Saudi women's rights activists have been pushing for the right to drive for decades, saying it represents their larger struggle for equal rights under the law.
 Saudi women remain largely under the whim of male relatives due to guardianship laws.

-In May of 2011, prominent Saudi women’s rights activist Manal al-Sharif was arrested and spent more than a week in jail for getting behind the wheel after she posted a YouTube video of herself driving.
+In May 2011, prominent Saudi women’s rights activist Manal al-Sharif was arrested and spent more than a week in jail after she posted a YouTube video of herself driving.
 But that arrest inspired a campaign a month later in which around 70 women got behind the wheel.

 Then thousands of women signed a petition in 2013 to allow women to drive.